 If you receive inpatient care in a skilled nursing facility, you will typically be responsible for paying Part A coinsurance costs.
 Medigap Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M and Plan N each provide full or partial coverage for your Part A coinsurance costs in a skilled nursing facility.

 You must pay the Medicare Part A deductible out of your own pocket before your Part A coverage kicks in.
 The Part A deductible is not an annual deductible, which means you could potentially have to pay it more than once in a single year.
 In 2021, The Part A deductible is $1,556 per benefit period.
 Medigap Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M and Plan N each provide full or partial coverage for your Part A deductible in 2022.

 - Medicare Part B deductible

 You must pay the Part B deductible out of your own pocket before your Part B coverage kicks in.
-In 2021, the Part B deductible is $203 per year.
+In 2022, the Part B deductible is $233 per year.
 Medigap Plan F and Plan C both cover the Part B deductible in full.
-Medicare beneficiaries who become eligible for Medicare on or after January 1, 2020, will no longer be able to enroll in Plan F or Plan C. If you enroll in either plan before 2020, you will be able to keep your plan.
-If you are eligible for Medicare before January 1, 2020, you may be able to enroll in Plan F or Plan C after that date if either plan is available where you live.
+Medicare beneficiaries who become eligible for Medicare on or after January 1, 2020, will no longer be able to enroll in Plan F or Plan C. If you enrolled in either plan before 2020, you will be able to keep your plan.
+If you were eligible for Medicare before January 1, 2020, you may be able to enroll in Plan F or Plan C if either plan is available where you live.

 - Medicare Part B excess charges